tracecomms/espower-ts-node/README.md

 ## sourcemap support

 espower-ts-node supports source-maps.
-It grabs the source map produced by ts-node and passes it into espower-ts-node.
-All you asserts & stack traces will have the right line numbers - nothing more to do.
+It grabs the source map produced by ts-node and passes them into power-assert.
+All your asserts & stack traces will have the right line numbers - nothing more to do.

 ##usage